We are grateful to have been at the top of Tripadvisor for the entire 7 years that we have been open.

 we are all about style… without attitude

-*** Please note that we are closed from the 3rd July 2017 for annual holidays, and renovations.
+*** Please note that we are now closed for annual holidays, and renovations.
 As soon as we have a firm re-opening date we will open the online diary again ***

 You can also book a hammam & massage followed by dinner at gastro mk, or you can book dinner at gastro mk followed by an overnight stay at maison mk – any availability is shown in the calendar below.